denim-bluu/manager_selection_py/README.md

 # manager_selection_py

-This is the repository for code implementations of academic literature regarding fund manager selection.
+This is the repository for code implementations of academic papers & textbooks regarding the quantitative fund manager selection.
 The asset class of focus is equity.

 ## Covered Papers